-(3) The owner or operator shall maintain cold cleaners in good working condition and free of solvent leaks.
+(3) The owner or operator must maintain cold cleaners in good working condition and free of solvent leaks.

 (4) If the solvent has a volatility greater than 2.0 kPa (0.3 psi) measured at 38° C. (100° F.), or if the solvent is agitated or heated, then the cover must be designed so that it can be easily operated with one hand or foot.